 All in all, much like its predecessor, the Cloud Alpha S is an incredibly comfortable headset that you can use for day-long marathons without any pain or issues.

-And, of course, there’s the newly added virtual 7.1 surround sound.
-Although it’s not your standard “you’ve got virtual 7.1 surround sound, have fun with that” experience.
+Also, there’s the newly added virtual 7.1 surround sound, although it’s not your standard “you’ve got virtual 7.1 surround sound, have fun with that” experience.
 Here’s how it works:

 The controls on the cable include the ability to separately control the game and chat volumes as well as mute them.
 The buttons are nice and large, making them easy to use without looking.
 However, since the controller is at the point where the two cables meet, and both cables are pretty long, the controller feels a bit impractical to use.

-The ability to control the chat volume in the middle of a game without having to expose yourself to danger quite handy, but whether or not this benefit outweighs the detriment of an unnecessarily long cable is questionable at best.
+The ability to control the chat volume in the middle of a game without exposing yourself to danger is quite handy, but whether or not this benefit outweighs the detriment of an unnecessarily long cable is questionable at best.

 The HyperX Cloud Alpha S uses a detachable bi-directional, noise-canceling microphone.

-Another strange thing we noticed was that your voice actually sounded differently depending on which cable was being used.
-And to make matters worse, the audio sounded fuller and crisper when the USB cable with the mixer amp was completely left out of the equation!
+Another strange thing we noticed was that voices sound different depending on which cable is used.
+To make matters worse, the audio sounded fuller and crisper when the USB cable with the mixer amp was completely left out of the equation!

 The USB cable houses most of the new features that were added to Cloud Alpha S – the cable is essentially the extra $30 you’re paying for the upgrade – so you can imagine our disappointment when we realized this.